Chapter 1: The Vitals of Data#

 str(fram_data)

-summary(fram_data$EDUC) # Should show ordered factor with 4 levels
+summary(fram_data$EDUC) # Should show an ordered factor with 4 levels

 # --- PART 2: The Experimental Dataset (Anorexia) ---